theramiyer/blog/_posts/2018/2018-09-24-my-first-100-km-bicycle-ride.md

 ![At the Finish Line]({{ page.image }})

-The next morning when I woke up, I felt a minor pain in the thighs; nothing more.
+The next morning when I woke up, I felt a mild pain in the thighs; nothing more.
 So, in the end, it all worked out very well.
 Had I been an experienced road biker like the rest, and not committed the few blunders that I did, I may have enjoyed the ride even more.
 Here are some of the points that I think are lessons I've learnt so far:

 1. Never forget food when going on a ride outside the city.
 2. Always wear a sunscreen or sun-protective clothing.